 Goethe Zertifikat C1 from the Goethe Institute

 Deutsches Sprachdiplom - Zweite Stufe (DSD II) from the German Standing Conference of the Ministers of Education and Cultural Affairs

 University Preparation Program of the Vienna Universities

 German courses as part of the Vienna University Preparation Program (VWU) are available exclusively for students planning to enroll in the Bachelor’s Programs in Business Law or Business, Economics and Social Sciences.
 For more information on the German courses and on how to register for the Preparation Program, please see: www.vwu.at.

 The Preparation Program is only complete after passing the supplementary examination in German.
 None of the certificates listed above will be accepted for recognition in the Preparation Program.

 Please note that WU does not offer German courses as part of the Vienna University Preparation Program (VWU) for students planning to enroll in any of our master’s or doctoral programs.

 To be admitted to the English-taught Bachelor’s Program in Business and Economics at WU, you need English skills of level B2 according to the Common European Framework of Reference for Languages.
-Please upload one of the following certificates together with your online application.
+To complete your admission please present one of the following valid certificates in the SSC.